 A veteran of eighties Wellington new wave band The Puppetz, bassist Nigel Masters joined Kokomo in 1998 as the band were preparing to record their Little Heroes album.
 Since the early nineties Nigel has been the owner/operator of Tauranga's Boatshed Recording Studio where he has produced and recorded albums for numberless artists.
 He is a multi-instrumentalist who also plays guitar, keyboards, and drums.

 Santiago Rebagliati joined Kokomo in March 2021 after the departure of longtime guitarist Mike Kirk.
-An Argentinitan based in Mount Maunganui, Santi has been a friend of the band for over 20 years during which time he's played solo, in several duos (including one with Kokomo's late backing singer Tim Mellalieu) and in the band Perfectomundo.
-He has three solo album on Spotify.
+An Argentinitan based in Mount Maunganui, Santi has been a friend of the band for many years during which time he's played solo, in several duos (including one with Kokomo's late backing singer Tim Mellalieu) and in the band Perfectomundo.
+He has three solo album on Spotify and many excellent song videos on YouTube.